BACONGUDEN/OutlookRandomizer/README.md

 - You need to have access to the VBA Editor in Outlook, some workplaces or schools limit the access to these due to security risks.

 ## Script Setup
-1. Download the `outlookrandomizer.vbs` script from this repository.
+1. Download the `outlook_randomizer.vbs` script from this repository.
 2. Create two new text files somewhere on your computer and name them `greetings.txt` and the other `quotes.txt`.
 3. Add lines of your desired text to both text files, each separated per line.
 ![alt text](https://i.imgur.com/wMfMj8G.png)